-This course explores methods and materials in the Spanish-English bilingual classroom with emphasis upon the development of reading and language arts skills in bilingual children.
+Methods and materials in the Spanish-English bilingual classroom with emphasis upon the development of reading and language arts skills in bilingual children.
 The class is taught primarily in Spanish.
-Prerequisite or Corequisite: Spanish 325 or permission of instructor.
+Prerequisite or Co-requisite Spanish 325 or permission of instructor.